bassel27/hireverse/README.md

 ## Repository Scope

-**Note**: This repository contains only the **behavioral assessment component** of the HireVerse project, which includes:
+**Note**: This repository contains only the **behavioral assessment component** of the HireVerse project.
-- Feature extraction pipelines (facial, prosodic, lexical)
-- ML behavioral assessment models

 The complete HireVerse project, including the web application, AI avatar, LangChain integration, and all other components, is available in the main monorepo: [Hireverse-Master](https://github.com/Ali-Aref1/Hireverse-Master)

 ## Table of Contents